Scar (The Lion King): The Lion King (1994)

-Scar debuted in The Lion King (1994).
-The scheming younger brother of Mufasa, Scar was first-in-line to take the throne, until his nephew Simba, Mufasa's son, was born, replacing him.
+Scar first appeared in The Lion King as the scheming younger brother of Mufasa.
+In the film, Scar was first in line to become king of the lion pride until his nephew Simba was born, becoming the new heir apparent.
 Determined to seize the throne, Scar devises a plan to kill both Simba and Mufasa.
-Scar's first plan was tricking Simba into going to the elephant graveyard where his spotted hyena minions, Shenzi, Banzai and Ed, were to kill him and his best friend, Nala, only for Mufasa to intervene.
-For his next plan, Scar traps Simba in a vast gorge and signals the hyenas to trigger a wildebeest stampede to draw Mufasa in as well.
-Although Mufasa saves Simba, the king is weakened and unable to climb out of the gorge to safety.
+Scar's first plan was tricking Simba into going to the elephant graveyard where his spotted hyena minions, Shenzi, Banzai and Ed, were to kill Simba and his best friend, Nala, only for Mufasa to intervene.
+Next, Scar traps Simba in a gorge and orders the hyenas to trigger a wildebeest stampede.
+Although Mufasa saves Simba, he is unable to climb out of the gorge to safety.
 When Mufasa begs Scar for help, Scar instead digs his claws into his brother's paws.
-At that moment, Mufasa realizes that Scar is responsible for the stampede and that he has been betrayed by his brother the whole time.
-The last thing he hears is Scar menacingly saying "long live the king," before sending him to his death.
-Deceiving Simba into believing that he is to blame for Mufasa's death, Scar advises Simba to leave the Pride Lands into exile and never return, then orders the hyenas to kill him.
-Scar returns to Pride Rock and tells the pride that Mufasa and Simba died in the stampede, before becoming king and allowing the hyenas into the Pride Lands.
-Unbeknownst to Scar, Simba is able to escape the hyenas by being chased out the Pride Lands on Scar's orders.
+Mufasa realizes that Scar is responsible for the stampede and that he has been betrayed by his brother.
+Scar says "long live the king" before sending Mufasa to his death.
+Deceiving Simba into believing that he is to blame for Mufasa's death, Scar advises Simba to leave the Pride Lands and never return, then orders the hyenas to kill Simba.
+Scar returns to Pride Rock and tells the pride that Mufasa and Simba died in the stampede, then assumes the throne and allows the hyenas into the Pride Lands.
+Unbeknownst to Scar, Simba escapes the hyenas.